Huntington Beach

 Skateboarding

-Surfing Museum
+Surfing / Museum

 Huntington City Beach Photos and Information, Huntington Beach, California

-The world famous Huntington Beach Pier and anchor downtown Main Street region with shops, restaurants, clubs and bars tie the region together to provide an integrated vacation experience.
+The Huntington Beach Pier and beaches anchor downtown Main Street region with shops, restaurants, clubs and bars tie the region together to provide an integrated vacation experience.
 Those who visit Huntington Beach most often seek parking close to the Huntington Beach Pier and Main Street so they can enjoy the beach, but also shop and eat without ever driving.
 Huntington City Beach is the heart of this experience, providing Fire Rings for beach bonfires and many events throughout the year.

 In the summer, Huntington City Beach enjoys several major sporting events that include US Open of Surfing and Beach Games, and even a fireworks show on July 4 at the beach.
 Huntington City Beach includes Pier Plaza, the location of a weekly Farmer's Market and Art Fair that has been voted the most scenic local market in Southern California.
 Summers bring top performers to Pier Plaza for the Summer Concert Series, sponsored by the City of Huntington Beach.
 From jazz to rock, soul and mamba to swing and hip hop, the location overlooking the Pacific Ocean and Huntington Beach not only features special concerts during this time but includes on most weekends, people bringing congas and drums to join in a tribal beat session at Pier Plaza.

-Huntington City Beach recently experienced renovation and in November 2004, will enjoy the re-opening of Sunset Vista RV Park, the closest and most beautiful RV camping facility in Huntington Beach.
-Open usually from November to the weekend before Easter, Sunset Vista RV Park is located on the south side of the Huntington Beach Pier.
 Huntington City Beach includes some fire rings or bonfire pits on the south side of the beach near Beach Boulevard, offered on first come, first serve basis.
 There are several privately operated concession shops along Huntington City Beach, the biggest being Zack's Beach Catering and Concessions.
 The shop not only caters special events at the beach but also rents skates, bicycles, tandem bikes, surf boards, body boards, wetsuits, umbrellas and chairs, but also has volleyballs.
 Zack's and several other companies offer surfing lessons on an hourly basis for beginners.
 For more information call 714.536.0215

 There are approximately 20 sand volleyball courts in the area north and south of the pier and others near Beach Boulevard.

 Huntington City Beach is open from 5 a.m. to 10 p.m. daily and experiences a beach curfew for seven hours each day.
 During that time, guests are not allowed to go on the beach.
-Huntington City Beach is part of an 8.5 mile paved beach path popular for walking, jogging, rollerblading and skateboarding.
+Huntington City Beach is part of an 9.2 mile paved beach path popular for walking, jogging, rollerblading and skateboarding.
 At Huntington City Beach, tourists, local residents and vacationers love to swim, surf, sunbathe, kite surf, fly kites, play volleyball, smash ball, throw Frisbees, watch sunsets and look at and listen to the waves.
 While pets are not allowed on most of the beaches, you can take your dog to one of the City Beach locations known as Dog Beach.
 It is located between Golden West Street and Seapoint Street.

 Huntington Beach pier map